Mizakson/file-uploader/README.md

   * __Full-Stack Architecture__: Building and connecting a multi-layered application, from the frontend (EJS) to the backend (Express) and the database (PostgreSQL with Supabase).

-  * __Stateful Authentication__: Implementing and managing a session-based authentication system using Passport.js, a critical skill for building secure web applications.
+  * __Stateful Authentication__: Implementing and managing a session-based authentication system using Passport.js.

   * __ORM Usage__: Gaining hands-on experience with Prisma, which significantly simplified database interactions and migrations.

-  * __Cloud Services Integration__: Integrating a third-party cloud service (Supabase) for both database management and file storage, a common pattern in modern web development.
+  * __Cloud Services Integration__: Integrating a third-party cloud service (Supabase) for both database management and file storage.

   ## Future Enhancements
   * __Drag-and-Drop__: Implement a more user-friendly interface for file uploads using drag-and-drop functionality.